-Reliance on City Program benefits/serves a SIGNIFICANT portion City provides program and program is currently being Program is required by Code, ordinance, of the Community and adds to their quality of offered by another governmental, non-profit or civic resolution or policy OR to fulfill franchise or contractual agreement agency
+Program benefits/serves a SIGNIFICANT portion City provides program and program is currently being of the Community and adds to their quality of life of the Community and adds to the life of the Commun

-POLICE The police department has partnered with the Park City School District in funding this position.
+POLICEThe police department has partnered with the Park City School District in funding this position.
 The school district pays over \$41,000 annually to ensure that this program is in place.
 Through this collaboration of cost sharing we are able to fund this as a fulltime position.